 Wow, you are pregnant!
 Congrats, mama!
-This is an amazing thing.
-I am so happy for you and the journey you are about to embark on.
-Welcome to your first trimester; below are tips on what to do when pregnant for the first time.
+A new baby is a fantastic thing.
+I am so happy for you and the pregnancy journey you are about to embark on.
+Welcome to your first trimester.
+Below is a first-trimester pregnancy checklist.
+This checklist and tips will help you enter your pregnancy journey off right.
+Check out all the advice on what to do when pregnant for the first time.

 1. Breathe, Mama!

-You are no doubt going through an array of emotions, and that is 100% OK.
+You will undoubtedly go through an array of emotions once you see that positive pregnancy test, which is 100% OK.
 I did not know what to feel when I found out.
-The emotions I went through at first were insane.
+The feelings I went through at first were insane.
 First, I was happy, then guilty for feeling happy because I didn’t know the first thing about raising a baby.

-So that is why the first tip for new mamas is to breathe!
-All these emotions are okay and normal, and it is going to be OK!
-Just let yourself go through all the emotions and process this HUGE news.
+So that is why the first thing on the to-do list for new mamas is to breathe!
+All these emotions are OK and normal, and it will be OK!
+Just let yourself go through all the feelings and process this big news.

 2. Tell your spouse.

-When you first see a positive pregnancy test, one thing to do in your first trimester is to tell your spouse.
+When you first see a positive pregnancy test, telling your spouse is one thing to do in your first trimester.
 Of course, this is a no-brainer.
 But, how you tell them is a different story.

 There are so many cute and fun ways you could tell your spouse you are pregnant, whether this is your first, second, third, or even fourth and above.

-For my first, I did not do anything fun to tell my husband.
+I did not do anything fun during my first pregnancy to tell my husband.
 I had taken the test in the morning while my husband was at work.
-Once he came home, I was still so emotional, I ended up just blurting out to him, ‘I’m Pregnant!’ right before we were going to bed.
+Once he came home, I was still so emotional that I just blurted out to him, ‘I’m Pregnant!’ right before we went to bed.

 We had been trying for so long, and I was so happy and scared; I just felt lost, so I didn’t have time to plan something cool, but I wish I would have.

-For our second, I had my daughter, who was about 1 1/2 at the time, give Daddy a new book to read.
+For our second, I had my daughter, about 1 1/2 at the time, give Daddy a new book to read.
 ‘Hello in there!
 A big sister’s book of waiting’ was the title.
-He paused midway through reading the title and looked up at me; it was an extraordinary moment.
+He paused midway through reading the title and looked up at me; it was a fun way to announce the pregnancy.

-My daughter ended up loving this book and would request to read it all the time.
+My daughter loved this book and would request to read it all the time.
 It has little flaps that are mommy’s growing belly, and you lift them to see the baby inside.
-We had to tape some of the pages and flaps back in because she read it so often.
+We had to tape some of the pages and flaps because she often read them.
 It is such a cute book; you can find it here.

 No matter the way you tell your spouse, it will be special because it will be something between just the two of you, and it is AMAZING.
 You have created a life together!